POS Integration Using Power Platform and Azure API Management

 POS Integration Success

-The strategic discipline is clear: use Power Platform for orchestration and business logic but rely on a robust API management layer for governance, security, and lifecycle management.
+The strategic discipline is clear: use Power Platform for orchestration and business logic, but rely on a robust APIM layer for governance, security, and lifecycle management.
 When applied correctly, this combination enables resilient, scalable, and auditable POS integrations that keep pace with business growth.

 What Does a Modern POS Integration Architecture Look Like?